dmhuehol/EnvAn-WN/README.md

 IGRAimpf: current (6/14/17) version of MATLAB function to create a structure of soundings data from raw Integrated Global Radiosonde Archive v1 .dat data.
 (Based on a function originally written by Megan Amanatides at NC State.)
 Updated 6/14/17 to standardize the function help format.

-IGRAimpfil: current (7/7/17) version of MATLAB function to import IGRA v1 data and output ALL useful sounding structures (filtered, goodfinal, and warmnosesfinal being the most important).
-Updated 7/6/17 to fix the wrong freezing point input within nosedetect.
+IGRAimpfil: current (7/10/17) version of MATLAB function to import IGRA v1 data and output ALL useful sounding structures (filtered, goodfinal, and warmnosesfinal being the most important).
+Updated 7/10/17 to fix the help to cover precipfilter.

 levfilters: current (6/13/17) version of MATLAB function to filter out given level types from IGRA v1 soundings data.
 Updated 6/13/17 to standardize help format and reflect changes in other functions.

 newtip: current (6/20/17) version of MATLAB function to create a custom Data Cursor tooltip using variables from within a parent function.
 Must be nested within another function.
 This version of newtip is specifically designed to work with wnaltplot and wnaltyearplot, but the method could be easily adapted to work with other situations.

 nosedetect: current (6/14/17) version of MATLAB function to separate a soundings data structure into warmnose and nonwarmnose structures, with the warmnose structure also containing a structure with details about the warmnose(s).
 A little clumsy right now, but noseplotfind is usually preferable anyways.
 Updated 6/14/17 to standardize help format and make small editing changes within the function.
+Note that there were no actual changes to this in the 7/10/17 update.

 precipfilter: current (6/30/17) version of MATLAB function to filter warmnose soundings data by the presence of precipitation at the surface, as shown in Mesowest data adjacent in time to the time of soundings in the input structure.